API Integration

 To summarize, the steps to perform for accomplishing an API integration are as follows:

-1. Choose a code snippet matching the backend environment of a client platform in the Code Examples subsection.
+1. Choose a code snippet matching the backend environment of a client platform in the Send Event subsection.
 Or use one of them as a prototype.

 2. In the code snippet, insert account-unique and platform obtainable values.